MartinBanas47/INF226-Assignment-2/README.md

 * Register test users, because database will be empty after first run.
 (It creates itself if it does not exist)

 * Create messages.
-For more recipients, use seperator ';' between their names, e.g user1;user2
+For more recipients, use seperator ';' between their names, e.g. user1;user2

 ## Technical details on the implementation